BroadbandForum/usp/specification/messages/index.md

 This field contains a [numeric code](#error-codes) indicating the type of error that caused the Get to fail on this path.
 A value of 0 indicates the path could be read successfully.

-**R-GIN.0** - If the Controller making the Request does not have Read permission on an Object or Parameter matched through the `requested_path` field, the Object or Parameter MUST be treated as if it is not present in the Agent’s Supported Data Model.
+**R-GIN.0** - If the Controller making the Request does not have Read permission on an Object or Parameter used for matching through the `requested_path` field, any otherwise matched Object MUST be treated as if it is not present in the Agent’s Instantiated Data Model

 `string err_msg`